Jaded-Encoding-Thaumaturgy/vs-preview/docs/toolbars/main.rst

 \1.
 Video Node
 ^^^^^^^^^^^^^^

-This dropdown menu shows a list of all available `Video Nodes`.
+Dropdown menu of all available `Video Nodes`.
 Clicking on a node switches ``vs-preview``\'s output to that node.

 .. image:: img/main/nodes.png